Tanweth/MySteam-Powered/README.md

 * Simply upload the files to your forum's directory, then go to your Admin CP > Configuration > Plugins.
 Find "MySteam Powered" on the list, and click "Install & Activate."
 Warnings about current plugin issues that need addressing will be displayed on this page.

+* The cURL module for PHP 5 must be installed on your web server for this plugin to work.
+Most webhosts install it by default, but if you have any issues with integrating Steam or seeing the status list, cURL may not be installed.

 * To use with Advanced Sidebox (ASB), you MUST have ASB v2.1 or later.
 If ASB is installed, the ASB module will be automatically installed into your ASB directory when you install the plugin.

 ## How to Upgrade